Get Schooled

 Related

-Here are some common questions students have when searching for and applying to scholarships - and our answers!
+Applying for scholarships?
+Here are common questions and our answers!

 Get Schooled helps young people get to college, find first jobs, and succeed in both.